 I just wanted EVERYTHING out of the Stampin’ Up!
 Catalogue.
 I carried it everywhere and poured over all the prettiness, wondering what every tool did and how I could get one of each.
 The Demonstrator Starter Kit was a great affordable way to purchase some basic supplies to get me started, as I didn’t own a thing.
 Not even a pair of papercraft scissors.

 It wasn’t long before my confidence grew and I started to hold classes at home to help support my Stampin’ Up! addiction.
 I attended the annual Stampin’ Up!
-Convention and began to see a world of creativity, friendship and business opportunities I never had imagined before.
-Gosh it was great to connect with likeminded creative people who got excited about all things paper too.
+Convention and began to see a world of creativity, friendship and business opportunities I had never imagined before.
+Gosh, it was great to connect with like-minded creative people who got excited about all things paper too.

 Stampin’ Up! has provided me with so many achievements and memorable moments – being asked to present at the South Pacific Stampin’ Up!
-Convention and at Regionals previously, traveling to Utah in the USA to see the North America Convention and the Stampin’ Up! home office and achieving Stampin’ Up! annual awards.
+Convention and at Regionals previously, travelling to Utah in the USA to see the North America Convention and the Stampin’ Up! home office and achieving Stampin’ Up! annual awards.
 I think the greatest highlight however has been to meet so many stamping friends – be it customers, fellow Stampin’ Up!
 Demonstrators or the beautiful women who have joined my team; the Midnight Inklings.
 Life is full, enriched and totally changed, all thanks to stamping that very first Stampin’ Up! card.

 There is no better way to share my love of Stampin’ Up! paper craft and card making than with my blog.
 I’ve been blogging for over 5 years now and I just love to share my latest creation, tips and techniques, my team or Stampin’ Up! event adventures, craft room organisation, next class or Stampin’ Up! specials.